Waning Gibbous on

 Moon after descending node

-1 day after descending node on 9 February 2061 at 17:58 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 23 February 2061 at 16:18 in ♈ Aries.
+1 day after descending node on 9 February 2061 at 17:58 in ♎ Libra the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 23 February 2061 at 16:18 in ♈ Aries.

 Moon before southern standstill

-9 days since the previous standstill on 1 February 2061 at 14:36 in ♊ Gemini when the Moon has reached North declination of ∠28.115°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.209° at the point of next southern standstill on 15 February 2061 at 18:38 in ♐ Sagittarius.
+9 days since the last northern standstill on 1 February 2061 at 14:36 in ♊ Gemini when the Moon has reached North declination of ∠28.115° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-28.209° at the point of next southern standstill on 15 February 2061 at 18:38 in ♐ Sagittarius.

 Syzygy in 8 days